 Copyright and Originality:

 It is a condition of publication that all manuscripts submitted to Personal Relationships have not been published and will not be simultaneously submitted or published elsewhere either in English or in any other language.
-All authors must sign the Transfer of Copyright Agreement, available from the Editor, before an article can be published.
 Government authors whose articles were created in the course of their employment must certify to that fact in lieu of copyright transfer.
 Authors are responsible for obtaining written permission from the copyright owners to reprint any previously published material included in their articles.

 Copyediting and Page Proofs: